tableau/TabPy/docs/server-config.md

 ## Logging

-Logging for TabPy is implemented with standard Python logger and can be configured as explained in Python documentation at
+Logging for TabPy is implemented with Python's standard logger and can be configured as explained in Python documentation at
 [Logging Configuration page](https://docs.python.org/3.6/library/logging.config.html).

-Default config provided with TabPy is [`tabpy-server/tabpy_server/common/default.conf`](tabpy-server/tabpy_server/common/default.conf) and has configuration for console and file loggers.
-With changing the config user can modify log level, format of the logges messages and add or remove loggers.
+A default config provided with TabPy is at [`tabpy-server/tabpy_server/common/default.conf`](tabpy-server/tabpy_server/common/default.conf) and has a configuration for console and file loggers.
+Changing the config file allows the user to modify the log level, format of the logged messages and add or remove loggers.

 ### Request Context Logging